This is How You Use Social Proof to Make More Sales

 In short, put reviews in every part of the customer journey.

 Here are some things to consider when designing your site with social proof in mind.

-- Reviews with an image convert more than those without.
-This tells the visitor the review isn’t fake.
+Reviews with an image convert more than those without.
+This tells prospective customers that the review isn’t fake.

-- Design/add social proof for conversions.
-Put a review at the point where you want a user to take action like near your call to action button, for example.
+Design/add social proof for conversions.
+Put a review at the point where you want site visitors to take action, like near your call to action button.

-There’s no denying that social proof such as customer reviews and other third party recommendations are good for your online business.
+There’s no denying that social proof such as customer reviews and other third-party recommendations are good for your online business or e-commerce businesses.

 Their words can convince your potential customers more than your marketing materials ever could.

 So make it a priority in your digital marketing strategy.
+Make use of project management software that will help allow your strategy to be organized and effective.
 But remember, you can only have convincing and positive reviews when you actually have an awesome product worth raving about.